Commodity trader hedge funds outsmart standalone rivals

 “At the moment it is very hard to break the macro apart from the commodity.
 Commodity prices are increasingly dependent on decisions being made by elected politicians or unelected committees,” Christopher Brodie, manager of the Krom River Commodity Fund, wrote in his latest monthly letter to clients.

-Brodie, whose $730 million fund is down 4.07 percent to end-Nov., cited gold and silver as an example.
+Brodie, whose $730 million fund is down 4.07 percent to end-November, cited gold and silver as an example.
 If governments print more money via QE, precious metal prices should rise, he wrote.

 But if at the same time they make progress in cutting budget deficits - reducing the need for more QE - prices should fall.
 The mixed impact makes it difficult to predict trajectories.